 How to Pick the Perfect Powder

-Remember that what works for your best friend or that beauty writer who came up with a "best" list, may not work for you.
+Remember that what works for your best friend or a beauty writer you look to for beauty advice may not work for you.
 It's best to try out several powders to find your best match.
-Most drugstores allow you to return a product that doesn't work for you.

 Should You Splurge or Save on Powder?